• Skip to primary navigation

 A slice of apple pie on a round white dessert plate, in front of a bowl of granny smith and honeycrisp apples, and whole apple pie with a piece cut out and some cinnamon sticks.

 Apple pie has always been one of my favorite desserts.
 I look forward to the Fall when apples are at their peak, and I go to town with all the things they can become.
-This pie had a gooey center, the apples aren’t too mushy or too firm, and the hint of lemon juice balances the sweetness form the sugar and the apples.
+This pie has a gooey center, the apples aren’t too mushy or too firm, and the hint of lemon juice balances the sweetness from the sugar and the apples, therefore resulting in the perfect pie.

 Homemade Apple Pie Video Tutorial: